ipfs/ipfs-blog/src/_blog/dapps-ipfs.md

 ### IPNS

-IPNS is a system for creating cryptographically verifiable mutable pointers to CIDs known as **IPNS names**.
+IPNS is a system for creating [cryptographically verifiable mutable pointers](https://specs.ipfs.tech/ipns/ipns-record/) to CIDs known as **IPNS names**.
 IPNS names can be thought of as links that can be updated over time.

 IPNS names are key pairs which are not human-friendly (like DNS and ENS), so while they offer a stable pointer that can change over time, you still need to get the IPNS name from _somewhere_.

 A pretty common pattern is for ENS names to point to an IPNS name.
 Since updating ENS names requires paying gas for the on-chain transaction, this can be avoided by putting pointing the ENS name to an IPNS name, and updating the IPNS name to a new CID, upon new releases or updates.

-Like CIDs, IPNS names can be resolved using IPFS gateways, either in a verifiable or trusted way.
-Trusted resolution is as simple as adding the name to the URL: https://cloudflare-ipfs.cm/ipns/k51qzi5uqu5dhp48cti0590jyvwgxssrii0zdf19pyfsxwoqomqvfg6bg8qj3s.
-Verified IPNS resolution is a bit more involved, but can be done with [Helia in the browser](https://codesandbox.io/p/sandbox/helia-ipns-f59ttx?file=%2Fsrc%2Findex.ts).
+Like CIDs, IPNS names can be resolved using IPFS gateways, either in a [verifiable](https://specs.ipfs.tech/http-gateways/trustless-gateway/#ipns-record-responses-application-vnd-ipfs-ipns-record) or trusted way.
+Trusted resolution is as simple as adding the name to the URL: https://cloudflare-ipfs.com/ipns/k51qzi5uqu5dhp48cti0590jyvwgxssrii0zdf19pyfsxwoqomqvfg6bg8qj3s.
+Verified IPNS resolution is a bit [more involved](https://specs.ipfs.tech/ipns/ipns-record/#record-verification), but can be done end-to-end with [Helia in the browser](https://codesandbox.io/p/sandbox/helia-ipns-f59ttx?file=%2Fsrc%2Findex.ts).

 ## Conclusion

 If you reached this far, congratulations.
 Hopefully this blog post gave you an overview of the state of dapps on IPFS and the ongoing efforts to make verification of CIDs the norm.

-While trust remains central to the web, leaning on the verifiability of CIDs is a net win for both dapp develoeprs and users.
+While trust remains central to the web, leaning on the verifiability of CIDs is a net win for both dapp developers and users.

 As we make more progress on the `@helia/verified-fetch` library, we will publish more guides and examples demonstrating its broad applicability in dapps.